kawaicheung/naming-things/manuscript/03_HuntingForNames.md

     // Log out and send to the login screen.
 }
 ```
-Throughout the application, whereever the `Person` object is used, little bits of business logic against its properties are sprinkled about.
+Throughout the application, whereever an instance of the `Person` class is used, little bits of business logic against its properties are sprinkled about.
 Most of these bits feel so inconsequentually minor--simple, one-line constructions and statements--you might not even consider them to be real business logic at all.

-I see code like this all the time.
-I write code like this all the time.

-When we write code against an object's properties, it makes sense to do so where it's currently needed.
-For instance, it was _when_ I was writing the security class method that I needed to find out how long the person has been idle.
-So, it made sense to code their idle time inside the security method and move onto other things.

-But, leaving the code that way costs you an opportunity to better name these bits of logic.
-You also can't organize them in a place more conducive to reuse: Namely, back inside the class where all the properties are already defined.

-For instance, in the view example, displaying a person's first and last name might not seem like _logic_, but it is--it represents a person's _full name_.
-I can easily push this bit of logic back to the `Person` class itself.
+For instance, in the profile template example, displaying a person's first and last name might not seem like _logic_, but it is--it represents a person's _full name_.
+I can push this bit of logic back to the `Person` class itself.
 This also gives me the opportunity to name it something meaningful.

 ```C#
 public string FullName